|

 Returning to France in 1814, he died in Paris four years later.

-Adapted and updated from: Graham Jaunay, Première
+Above adapted and updated from: Graham Jaunay, Première

 Qualité.
 The story of the Jaunay family in the 19th